emmettmeinzer/hmwgen/README.md

-# Thesis
+# How-Might-We (HMW) Question Generation
-Work contributing to the undergraduate thesis of Emmett Meinzer.
+Work contributing to research in the generation of HMW questions for the International Conference on Computational Creativity (ICCC) 2021.